kedro-org/kedro/kedro/extras/decorators/README.md

 # Decorators

+## Retry

+ A function decorator which catches exceptions from the wrapped function at most `n_times`, after whhich it bundles and propagates them.
+By default, all exceptions are caught, but you can narrow your scope through the `exceptions` argument.
+You can also specify the time delay (in seconds) between a failure and the next retry, using the `delay_sec` parameter.

 ## Memory Profiler

  A function decorator which profiles the memory used when executing the function.
-The logged memory is collected by using the memory_profiler python module and includes memory used by children processes.
-The usage is collected by taking memory snapshots every 100ms.
-This decorator will only work with functions taking at least 0.5s to execute due to a bug in the memory_profiler python module.
-For more information about the bug, please see https://github.com/pythonprofilers/memory_profiler/issues/216
+The logged memory is collected by taking memory snapshots every 100ms, and includes memory used by children processes.
+The implementation uses the `memory_profiler` Python package under the hood.
+ >*Note*: This decorator will only work with functions taking at least 0.5s to execute, due to a bug in the `memory_profiler` package (see https://github.com/pythonprofilers/memory_profiler/issues/216).

 ### Build tools